Claims Made vs. Occurrence Policies: What’s the Difference?

 What is the difference between claims-made and occurrence insurance?

-The key difference is when coverage applies.
+The core difference is when coverage applies.

 • Claims-made policies cover claims filed and reported while your policy is active, as long as the incident happened on or after your retroactive date.